wkande/pupmoney-database/README.md

 # pupmoney-database
 Database script and notes for PupMoney.

 PostgreSQL version 11x.
-Production and Stage are run on ElephantSQL and development is localhost.
+Production and Beta are run on ElephantSQL and development is localhost.
 The databases are manually sharded.
 The backend will connect to all databases listed in the DB_URLS array.

 Shard #0 holds the USERS, CODES and WALLETS tables plus a set of wallet child tables.
 Shards #1 (and up) hold only the wallet child tables.